shays10/jvmworkshop/README.md

 4. run `./create_load.sh`, It will create 10K requests. each request randomize contactIds from 1 to 10 and send the following HTTP call:
 `curl http://localhost:8080?contactId=<contactNumber>`

-5. Back to VisualVM.
+5. Back to JVisualVM.
 What is happening?
-To investigate further, let's take a heap dump after a while.
-Take it via:
+To investigate further, let's take a heap dump once you see the chainsaw graph in the heap section.
+Try one of the following methods:
-    * VisualVM
+    * JVisualVM: `Monitor` tab -> `Heap dump` (right upper corner)
     * jmap.
 (By running `jmap -dump:live,file=<filename> <pid>`)
 Let's open the heap dump and look at the `Classes` tab.
 What is wrong here?
 6. Let's try to gather the "[Surviving Generations](https://blogs.oracle.com/nbprofiler/what-do-the-surviving-generations-metrics-mean)" metric: